 - 10.3.1 The desiccant should be checked monthly.
 If the desiccant is replaced it will be noted in the maintenance log. - 10.3.2 Monthly performance verification.
 Using the manufacture's procedures, a performance verification of the instrument is done using polystyrene film.
 This procedure will be performed monthly and after any maintenance.
-The "System Validation Report" or "Valpro Qualification Report" printout is to be initialed by the analyst and kept in the maintenance logbook.
-If the verification does not pass and /or there is any other symptom of system failure, perform a bench alignment and or consult the manufacturer.
-Any maintenance is recorded in the logbook. - 10.4.0 Background spectra will be collected immediately before every sample. - 10.5.0 Standard Library Preparation - 10.5.1 In order to confirm the presence of an analyte in a sample, the scan of the sample must match that of a known standard.
-It is not acceptable to confirm on the basis of a match from a commercially produced library (Georgia State etc.). - 10.5.2 Production of valid standard library. - A pure sample of a standard is prepared and analyzed using the same procedures that will be used with an unknown.
-A separate library for each type of sample introduction technique will need to be produced.
+The "System Validation Report" or "Valpro qualification Report" printout is to be initialed by the analyst and kept in the maintenance logbook.
+If the verification does not pass and /or there is any other symptom of system failure, perform a benchmignment and or consult the manufacturer.
+Any maintenance is recorded in the logbook. - 10.4.0 Background spectra will be collected immediately before every sample. - 10.5.0 Standard Library Preparation - 10.5.1 In order to confirm the presence of an analyte in a sample, the scan of the sample must match that of a known standard It is not acceptable to confirm on the basis of a match from a commercially produced library (Georgia State etc.). - 10.5.2 Production of valid standard library.

+A pure sample of a standard library.

+A pure sample of a standard is analyzed using the same procedures that will be used with an unknown (ATR vs. KBR etc.).
+A separate library for each type of sample introduction technique with need to be produced.
 Once a scan has been produced it can then be stored in an internal library.
 A match made from this library is acceptable to use for confirmation.
-These standard scans can be produced and entered into the library as they are encountered in casework.

-10.6.0 Identification Criteria

-- 10.6.1 If a sample's FTIR spectra matches a spectra of a standard that was prepared the same as the sample, and the second test, if ran, is positive, then the compound is confirmed. - 10.6.2 FTIR spectra are considered matched if the peaks of the standard are present in Page 8 of 10

-- the sample, in location, shape, and relative intensities.
+These standard scans can be produced and entered into the library as they are encountered in casework. - 10.6.0 Identification Criteria - 10.6.1 If a sample of TIR spectra matches a spectra of a standard and the second test, if ran, is positive, then the compound is confirmed. - 10.6.2 FTIR spectra are considered matched if the peaks of the standard are present in the sample, in location, shape, and relative intensities.
 Any extra major peaks in the sample must be explainable. - 10.6.3 If spectral subtraction is done then what was subtracted needs to be in case notes. - 10.6.4 If a FTIR spectra is inconclusive or negative for a controlled substance then the sample will be analyzed on a GC/MS